beyarkay/masters-thesis/src/05_results.md

 -->

 As noted in the literature review, Hidden Markov Models (HMMs) have frequently been used for gesture detection and classification.
-Multi-class classification with HMMs require a one-vs-rest approach.
-This causes training and inference times to increase with the number of classes.
 HMMs explicitly model the progression of time via state transitions, and have shown promise in previous works.
 Their evaluation on the _Ergo_ dataset will allow for a better comparison between the current and prior work.